 What to do when your game breaks

-2) Don't try to save a game that's been claimed to be broken.
-Close the app down, ZIP the game up in its current state and tell us about it on the forums or over e-mail.
-We're here to help!
+Don't try to save a game that's been claimed to be broken.
+Close the app down without saving the game, ZIP the game up in its current state and ask for help on the forums.

-3) If you attempt to work off an older copy, file away the newer one, just in case.
+- If you attempt to roll back to an older copy of your game, file away the newer one, just in case.

 What can make a game break?

 - Powering off your computer in the middle of a save.

 - Quitting out of Stencyl forcefully in the middle of a save.